zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `ZOWE_ZLUX_SERVER_HTTPS_PORT`: The port used by the Zowe desktop.
 It should be accessible to client machines with browsers wishing to log onto the Zowe desktop.
 - `ZOWE_ZSS_SERVER_PORT`: This port is used by the ZSS server.

-**Notes:** If all of the default port values are acceptable, the ports do not need to be changed.
+**Note:** If all of the default port values are acceptable, the ports do not need to be changed.
 To allocate ports, ensure that the ports are not in use for the Zowe runtime servers.

 To determine which ports are not available, follow these steps: